dansanderson/easyasm65/README.md

 60   RTS
 ```

+The border changes color, then the program breaks to the Monitor.
+In the Monitor, enter the `G` command without an argument to continue the program where it left off.
+The border returns to its previous color, and the program exits.
+EasyAsm restores the source to program memory.

 The Monitor is powerful, but sometimes tricky to use.
 For example, it is not always possible to resume a paused program, and you may have to exit the Monitor with the `X` command.
 In this case, you must ask EasyAsm to restore the program source file, as we did after interrupting the program with Run/Stop-Restore.

-1. Press **Help**.
-2. Select option **3**.

 ## Edit mode tips and tricks

-* Edit mode uses numbered line editing just like BASIC:
+Edit mode uses numbered line editing just like BASIC:
 * To add a line, type a line number not already in use, followed by the line's text.
 * To delete a line, type the line number, then press Return.
 * To insert a line between two other lines, choose a line number between those line numbers.
 * To display all lines in order, type `LIST`.
 To display ranges of lines: `LIST 100-200` To display lines, pausing for each page: `LIST P`
 * Use the F9 and F11 keys to display the listing as a scrolling display.
 * Use the built-in tools like `AUTO` and `RENUMBER` to manage line numbers.

-* Unlike a BASIC program, Edit mode does *not* preserve line numbers when saving files to disk.
+Unlike a BASIC program, Edit mode does *not* preserve line numbers when saving files to disk.
 When you load your source file again later, it may have different line numbers assigned automatically.
 To insert more possible line numbers at a given line, use the `RENUMBER` command.
-For example, to renumber all lines starting at line 450 onward to instead start at 1000: `RENUMBER 1000,10,450-`
+For example, to renumber all lines starting at line 450 onward to instead start at 1000, counting by 10: `RENUMBER 1000,10,450-`

-* Press **Mega+Shift** to toggle lowercase text mode, if you prefer lowercase for assembly language source files.
+Press **Mega+Shift** to toggle lowercase text mode, if you prefer lowercase for assembly language source files.
 In EasyAsm, labels and strings are case sensitive.
 Instructions, directives, register names, and hexadecimal literals are not case sensitive.

-* Edit mode supports entering PETSCII codes into strings similarly to BASIC.
+Edit mode supports entering PETSCII codes into strings similarly to BASIC.
 When you enter a double-quote (`"`), the editor goes into "quote mode," and PETSCII control codes can be typed as special characters.
 This works well for string literals in EasyAsm assembly language programs.

-* To enter a blank line, type the line number, press Shift+Space, then press Return.
+To enter a blank line, type the line number, press Shift+Space, then press Return.
 (This is not normally possible in BASIC.)

-* If you accidentally type some assembly language code while in BASIC mode (the "READY" prompt), the code will not be entered into memory correctly.
+If you accidentally type some assembly language code while in BASIC mode (the "READY" prompt), the code will not be entered into memory correctly.
 To fix this, list the affected lines to the screen while in BASIC mode, type `EDIT ON` to enable Edit mode, then move the cursor up to the lines and press Return on each line.
 They will be re-entered correctly as assembly source.

-* The `EDIT ON` command cannot be run from a BASIC program.
+The `EDIT ON` command cannot be run from a BASIC program.
 You can bind it to a function key macro with the `KEY` command to make it easier.
 (This is how EasyAsm binds to the **Help** key, using `KEY 15`.)

 A few ways the MEGA65 behaves differently in BASIC mode vs. Edit mode: